Truck Driver Fatigue: Leading Cause of Truck Accidents in California

 What Should You Do Next If You’re Involved in an Accident?

 If you’re involved in an accident where fatigue or drowsiness may have been involved, you should seek out professional support from an attorney who specializes in this area.
-At Kuzyk Law, we have extensive experience in truck-related accidents.
+At Kuzyk Personal Injury & Car Accidents Lawyers, we have extensive experience in truck-related accidents.
 We serve clients in Lancaster and throughout California who have experienced crashes involving heavy-duty trucks and where truck driver fatigue may have been a contributory factor.

 So, if you or a loved one have been the victim of a trucking accident, get in touch today.
 You can fill out an online contact form for a free and no-obligation evaluation.